TBD in action

 The less time you spend away from your main branch, the better.

-Constantly ask yourself: Could this be merged?
-Doesn’t matter if the feature (or bug fix) is done.
-If the answer is yes (as in “the tests pass, your code builds and doesn’t break prod”), do it.
+If the answer is yes (as in “tests pass, code compiles and doesn’t break prod”), do it.

-Merge with Master, open a new branch and keep going.
 Make this a normal part of your workflow.

-Deploy constantly
+Deploy whenever

-The more, the merrier.
 Keep your code deployable while you work, don’t break the build, keep your tests green.

 Test yourself and your team by deploying at least once a day.
 See if your code really is “always in a releasable state”.